in Honor of

 How would you like an attacker to take your shoulder bag and choke you out with the strap?
 A thief can pull a shoulder bag off your shoulder in an instant and take off.
 Getting a backpack off your back is much harder.
 If they get the pack off your back, maybe then can beat you with it, but at least you wont be choked out with the pack.

-Sometimes I use a Think Tank StreetWalker, but most of the time I use a $5 thrift store or $10 Walmart backpack with camera skins for protecting the gear.
+Sometimes I use an old Think Tank StreetWalker, but most of the time I use a $5 thrift store or $10 Walmart backpack with camera skins for protecting the gear.
 If you can find a cheap backpack with a waist belt for extra security that is great.
-No, it is nowhere as convenient as the shoulder bag.
-But the backpack does allow me to keep my gear and life safe, so that is all that counts.

 I also use a large fanny pack for some shoots.
 In it there is a fast draw knife secreted where it mounts tight against the body.
 I don’t have to dig for it or open the knife, just reach behind, give it a yank and boom it is there.
 Same thing with many of my backpacks.
 Many of them have a fast draw knife secreted in them that can be accessed from the outside.
 It never hurts to have a backup weapon or two.
 Never forget…two is one and one is none if you have a malfunction.
 Fortune always favors the prepared.